 Early Warning System

 The Early Warning System (EWS) is an audit conducted by the Office of Academic Advising, Retention & Diversity (AARD) to identify students who are in danger of underperforming in select on-campus and online program courses—largely freshman year courses—that are critical to maintaining academic progress.
 Faculty in the chosen EWS courses will be asked to submit current assessments of performance (as of Weeks 4 and 5) for students in their sections who are receiving a grade of C- or below.
 The Office of AARD is asking that assessments of student progress be uploaded into Banner no later than Thursday of Week 6, February 13, 2014 at 12:00 PM.
 In the past, AARD has collected and processed student data, distributing it to advising managers in each of the colleges/schools.
 Academic advisors are then asked to outreach to students identified through this process to provide just-in-time support and guidance according to their college/school procedures.

 Classes During Co-op

-Students who are on co-op will be given a time ticket to register for courses.
-The time ticket for students on co-op in the Winter term will be on Monday, November 18, 2013 through Friday, November 29, 2013.
+Students who are on co-op this Spring will be given a time ticket to register for courses.
+The time ticket for students on co-op in the Spring term will be Monday, March 3, 2014 through Friday, March 14, 2014.
 It is important for students to understand the guidelines that apply to the policy so that they do not incur additional charges to their bill.

 Undergraduate students enrolled in a co-op education program may register for up to four (4) credits during each term for which they are on a co-op assignment without additional charge.
 If this course carries more than four (4) credits, the additional credits are billed on a per-credit basis.
 Students on co-op are permitted to register for a maximum of six (6) credits per co-op term.
 If a student is interested in registering for over four (4) credits, he/she should contact his/her co-op coordinator.